SaranyaDScientist/Bank_Marketing_Campaign/README.md

 ![Descriptive Statistics](https://github.com/SaranyaDScientist/Data_Science_Projects/blob/master/BMC_Descriptive_Stats.png)

 #### Data Visualization (Univariate Analysis) -
 From the Univariate analysis, we can understand the central tendency and spread of numerical variables and the proportion of the various levels of categorical variables.
-Here, numerical variables are analysed through  **Distribution plots** and categorical variables are analysed through **Count plot**.
+Here, numerical variables are analysed through  **Distribution plots** and categorical variables are analysed through **Count plots**.

+#### Data Visualization (Bivariate Analysis) -